devicefuture/atto/docs/reference/control.md

 loop
 ```

 Executes statements within the loop until the condition given as argument `condition` is true.
-If `condition` is true when the `while` loop is first approached, execution will be skipped to the `loop` line.
+If `condition` is true when the `until` loop is first approached, execution will be skipped to the `loop` line.

 <details>
 <summary>Example</summary>